Treatment Spotlight:

 Muscle Pain and Sports Medicine

 Open Care Community practitioners are specially trained in Acupuncture Physical Medicine (APM), a style of acupuncture combining traditional East Asian medical theory with biomedical orthopedics.
 APM is powerful in treating acute and chronic repetitive stress, sports medicine injuries and orthopedic conditions.
 Painful muscles are relieved using a combination of different modalities including trigger point release, electro-acupuncture, cupping, guasha & tui-na.
-The treatment modalities below, which are available in private sessions, are extremely effective at relieving muscle tension and bringing pain relief.
+The treatment modalities below are extremely effective at relieving muscle tension and bringing pain relief.

 Modalities used in Acupuncture Physical Medicine